wokehusker/Fruit_Classification/README.md

 ## Data Science Steps
 * Download images from Kaggle using link above
-* Delete folders named "Apples D", "Apples E", "Apples F", and "Total Number of Apples"
+* Delete folders named "Apples D", "Apples E", "Apples F", and "Total Number of Apples" to avoid class imbalance
 * Access the contents of the respective raw image data folders
 * Create a Pandas DataFrame to hold image IDs and correct classification
 * Create directories for our train, validate, and test sets with subdirectories for apples, plums, and tomatoes